 Second, the auditory (sound-symbol) problem associated with traditional letters is no longer present.
 There are forty-four sounds or phonemes in English that form the building blocks for every word we speak, read, or write.
 In this program, each of these 44 phonemes is represented by its own unique sound-picture.
 There is, therefore, a one-to-one ratio between the sounds and the pictures that are used to represent them.
 When a child sees a picture, he or she does not have to wonder which sound the picture represents this time.
 The sound for the picture is always the same.

-Use of sound-pictures instead of letters as a starting point provides children with a more manageable learning experience than they encounter when presented with traditional words and letters.
+Use of sound-pictures instead of letters as a starting point provides children with a much more manageable learning experience than they encounter when presented with traditional words and letters.
 It is the third area, though, which may have given you the most difficulty as you attempted to read the word represented by the three sound-pictures above.

 In reading or attemting to read the three sound-pictures above, you had to take the information produced by the visual and auditory cues and combine it into the forming of a word.
 Depending upon the difficulty you had, or are still having, in forming the three sounds into a recognizable word, you may have had the opportunity to observe first-hand that being able to recognize the symbols and say their sounds correctly does not automatically guarantee you would then recognize the word cat once you had separately vocalized each of its sounds.

-Using sound-pictures simplifies the learning process for the child.
+Third, Using sound-pictures simplifies the sound blending learning process for the child.
 It does not, however, eliminate the need to teach the child the process of blending sounds into words.
-Using the sound-pictures allows the child to concentrate on that single area of blending, without yet having to focus attention on the two parallel stumbling blocks of visual discrimination and auditory association.
+Using the sound-pictures allows the child to concentrate on the single area of blending, without yet having to focus attention on the two parallel stumbling blocks of visual discrimination and auditory association.